Make space people, we’re here to declutter.

 2) Wave goodbye to those unused apps.

 Your iPhone came with a whole bunch of pre-installed apps that we imagine you haven’t even noticed exist.
+And we’re all guilty of downloading apps for a one-off use and then leaving them there to fester away.

-Whether that’s a random app you downloaded to get 10% off that burrito place you went to a zillion years ago or the meditation app you installed when you swore you were going to take up yoga.
+Whether that’s a random app you downloaded to get 10% off that pizza place you went to a zillion years ago or the fitness app you installed when you swore you were going to get fit in the new year.
+Deleting these unused apps will free up a whole load of storage on your iPhone, leaving room for more important things.

 1) Tap and hold the app you want to delete.